 The flea life cycle has four stages: egg, larva, pupa, and adult.
 In outdoor environments, the pupal stage can enter a dormant phase during cold months.
 In a climate-controlled apartment maintained at 68–72°F year-round, no dormancy trigger exists.
 Fleas that enter your apartment in October do not die in December — they continue their life cycle through the winter in the temperature and humidity conditions you have created for your own comfort.

-Risk 1: The Shoelace Highway (Roundworms and Flea Eggs)
+Risk 1: Shoes, Clothing, and Flea Eggs

 The first and most consistent parasite entry pathway into any apartment is the one I think of as the shoelace highway — the contamination carried on the soles, sides, and laces of shoes from every outdoor surface they have contacted.